• About Us

 Halsey, R.W. and J.E.
 Keeley.
 2016.
 Conservation issues: California chaparral.
 Reference Module in Earth Systems and Environmental Sciences.
 Elsevier Publications, Inc.

 Halsey, R.W. and A.D.
 Syphard.
-2015.
+2024.
+Second edition.
 High-severity fire in chaparral: cognitive dissonance in the shrublands.
 In D. A. DellaSala and C.T.
 Hanson (eds), The Ecological Importance of Mixed-Severity Fires: Nature's Phoenix.
 Elsevier Publications, Inc.

 Gordon, L., R.W.
 Halsey, J.E.
 Keeley, J.P.
 Rebman, D. Wiens, and A. Johanson.
 2015.
 Mission manzanita, queen of the elfin forest: Is the species in decline?
 Fremontia 43: 23-28.